-Valuation of investment properties
+Valuation of Investment Properties

 The Group records its investment properties at fair value, with changes in fair value being recognised in the consolidated statement of income.
-The fair values are determined by external valuators appointed by the management.
+The fair values are determined by external real estate valuation expert appointed by management.
 These valuations are based on estimates such as estimated rental revenues, occupancy rates, discount rates and market indicators.
-Since investment properties represent 78.1% of the total assets of the Group, and its valuation involves computations dependent on estimates, we consider the valuation of investment properties as a key audit matter.
+Since investment properties represent 91% of the total assets of the Group, and its valuation involves computations dependent on estimates, we consider the valuation of investment properties as a key audit matter.